Join a couple living off-grid and play with baby goats in Yukon, Canada

 Description

-Daily business is doing general farm chores and taking care of the animals: Feeding our goats, chicken and dogs, cuddle them if they want to and make sure they are all fine and happy.
-We need some help with building things for example maintaining the barn and the fences.
-We have a portable sawmill for milling lumber.
+Daily business is doing general farm chores and taking care of the animals: Feeding our goats and dogs, cuddle them if they want to and make sure they are all fine and happy.
+Sometimes we have a couple of pigs, and we finally got some chickens.

 If living a self sustained lifestyle and farming interests you and you have some skills you are willing to share, we’d love to have you stay for awhile.